I have only a few Texas cards. The general scarcity could have

 1903 grant: currently a museum.

-1904 grant: replaced and demolished in 1967, according to a historical marker whose photograph I found on Flickr.
+1904 grant: replaced, then demolished in 1967, according to a historical marker whose photograph I found on Flickr.
 A Rootsweb page shows several more postcards.

 The card dates between 1907 and 1909.

 Early Carnegie building, from 1899, according to the Texas Escapes site.
-This is another of the Carnegie buildings (take that, Brazil, Indiana!) that have credit to Andrew carved over the entrance:
+This is another of the Carnegie buildings that have credit to Andrew carved over the entrance.
+It was not rare, albeit not officially encouraged.

 Donated to the City of Dallas by